haripen/c3dBox/c3d_to_mat/README.md

 ## Creating an Executable

-To distribute a standalone executable using PyInstaller with UPX compression:
+To distribute a standalone executable using PyInstaller with UPX compression (just download and extract UPX to a folder):

 ```bash
 pyinstaller --onefile --windowed --upx-dir "C:\upx-5.0.0-win64" c3d_to_mat_pyqt.py